d3/d3-queue/README.md

     });
 ```

-Or say you want to run a bazillion asynchronous tasks, here represented as an array of closures, serially:
+Say you want to run a bazillion asynchronous tasks, here represented as an array of closures, serially:

 ```js
 var q = queue(1);